I will make a bold claim… When done right, your blog will have the Axe effect.

 A business blog is a digital property where high-quality information is published as blog posts.
 A business blog is a brand’s owned media.
 Brands publish high-quality content to show up in search engine results and to increase brand awareness.
 Brands with successful blogs get most of their traffic organically.

 What are the benefits of blogging for business?

 Data doesn’t lie, but it doesn’t always tell you the entire story, so let’s take a detailed look at the blogging benefits.

 Good old organic traffic through Search Engine Optimization

-Blogging is one of the best, if not the best, ways to get free traffic to your site.
+A blog is one of the best, if not the best, way to get free traffic to your site.
 I admit, it’s not the fastest way to drive traffic to your site, but in contrast to paid search marketing, organic traffic does not dry up the minute you stop pumping money into it.
+With SEO editing, you can create content that ranks for your keywords.

 SEO is very similar to the Shaolin training that you see in the movies.
 You’ve to endure a lot of hardship before you see any results.
 But all those broken bones, blood, sweat, and tears will be worth it when you finally build up that flurry of steady traffic to your site.
 You can’t write one or two blog posts and expect results.
 In fact, even hundreds of blog posts won’t do you any good unless you have a reason for each one.
 You need quality blog posts and a solid content strategy to create relevant content for your target audience.